 Cloud 66 aims to make it easier to build immutable infrastructure.
 Building servers and stacks from scratch is much better than modifying existing server configurations and tinkering with settings until things start to work.

-Based on that our workflow is such that when a new server is created we automatically update all the packages to the latest.
+Following that principle, whenever a new server is created we automatically update all the packages to the latest.
 After the server is created we only auto-install packages that are marked as

 security updates.
-So Cloud66 doesn’t typically update other packages because it doesn’t want to risk breaking or damaging your already running app (which doesn’t apply when the server is newly created).
+So Cloud66 doesn’t typically update other packages because we doesn’t want to risk breaking or damaging your already running app (which doesn’t apply when the server is newly created).

 In order to deal with the upgrades you have a few options:

-- Leave the package updates, safest bet or if you're concerned about your app stability, but can create issues in the longer term.
+- Don't apply the package updates.
+This is the safest bet if you're concerned about your app stability, but can create issues in the longer term.

 - Update the packages yourself through